-If you have goats you need to have lots of ideas for things to make with goats milk, because in the spring, if you decide to milk your goats you have lots of extra around.
+If you have goats you need to have lots of ideas for things to make with goats milk.
+Because in the spring, if you decide to milk your goats you have lots of extra around.
 While I do freeze much of my goats milk, I have come across a couple super simple recipes for making cheeses.
+But you don’t even have to have goats to make these 3 goats milk cheese recipes!
+You can buy goats milk in the store.

 The first of the milk cheese recipes I’m going to teach you is how to make a cream cheese:

-To make cream cheese – which I like to spice up you will first need to make yogurt out of your goats milk. (or you can buy plain Greek yogurt and make it from there).
+To make cream cheese – which I like to spice up you will first need to make yogurt out of your goats milk.
+You can buy plain Greek yogurt and make it from there.

 How to make yogurt from goat’s milk: